-In other words, warehouse KPIs can help managers measure performance, and warehouse benchmark can help identify opportunities and drive improvements.
+In other words, warehouse KPIs can help managers measure performance, and warehouse benchmarks can help identify opportunities and drive improvements.

 WERC, the Warehousing Education and Research Council conducts an annual study to identify those key metrics that warehouse professionals can use to evaluate their performance on everything from order-picking to capacity utilization, among many other parameters.
 It’s based on a survey that is sent out to their members and information gathered from readers of DC velocity magazine, a publication that caters to logistics and supply chain executives.

-To get started on warehouse benchmark and to find data commonly measured in the industry, this paid resource is practical.
+To get started on warehouse benchmarks and to find data commonly measured in the industry, this paid resource is practical.

 According to the WERC 2016 DC Measures Report the top 5 metrics that mattered most to respondents were: